Barasakar/barasakar.github.io/content/projects/project3.md

 ---

 ## Introduction📓:
 This C++ program is designed to eliminate arc-like artifacts from OCT (Optical Coherence Tomography) images.
 It features a user-friendly GUI for interaction.
-The tool includes functionalities such as binarization, contouring (using marching squares algorithm), and the removal of arc-like artifacts.
+The tool offers functionalities such as binarization, contouring (using the marching squares algorithm), and the removal of arc-like artifacts.
 Users can effortlessly open a TIFF file, and the program will load and display it on the UI.
-After this, user can perform image processing operations by simply clicking buttons.
+After this, users can perform image processing operations by simply clicking buttons.

-## Libraries & technologies Involve💻:
+## Libraries & Technologies Involved💻:
 - **Programming languages:** `C++`.
 - **External Libraries:** `Qt Framework`, `OpenCV`, `LibTIFF`, and `Eigen`.
 - **Tool:** `Visual Studio`.

 ## Project Demo:
-The GUI is written with using Qt's framework.
-As you can see, user can import a tiff file, and the program will read the tiff file and transform it into QImages and display the images on the UI.
+The GUI is developed using Qt's framework.
+Users can import a TIFF file, and the program will read the file, transform it into QImages, and display the images on the UI.
 ![Import File](/Images/projects_content/project_3/importFile.gif)

-The imported images are in grayscaled.
-If the user wants, the program can binarize the image by using Otsu Threshold Algorithm and Gaussian Blur from OpenCV.
-At the same time, the program will continue maintaining the grayscale status of the images while binarizing the images.
+The imported images are grayscale.
+If desired, the program can binarize the image using the Otsu Threshold Algorithm and Gaussian Blur from OpenCV, while maintaining the grayscale status of the images.
 ![Binarization](/Images/projects_content/project_3/Binarization.gif)

-Another functionality that the program provides is contouring.
-This functionality will draw contours around the white pixels (with a value of 255) in the images:
+Another functionality is contouring, which draws contours around the white pixels (with a value of 255) in the images.
 ![contouring](/Images/projects_content/project_3/contouring.gif)

-Finally, the program can try to get rid of the arc-liked artifacts on the images:
+Finally, the program Finally, the program attempts to eliminate the arc-like artifacts in the images.
+There are still some imperfections in the removal process, as some arcs may not be completely removed. try to get rid of the arc-liked artifacts on the images:
 ![goal](/Images/projects_content/project_3/goal.png)
 ![findMaxima](/Images/projects_content/project_3/findMaxima.gif)
 ![removeArcs](/Images/projects_content/project_3/removeArcs.gif)